Windward Passage

 No analysis available

-I looked for public remarks indicating shared laundry with payment, such as coin laundry, quarters, card-operated machines, or laundry fees.
-The listings instead reference in-unit washer/dryer, so there is no evidence of paid community laundry.
+I looked for any indication that shared laundry is paid, such as coin-op, card-op, or quarter machines.
+The remarks only reference in-unit laundry, so there is no evidence of paid community laundry from the public remarks.

 Strong building-level evidence that parking exists.
 Across the remarks, many listings mention parking explicitly, including phrases like "1 covered parking stall," "2 parking stalls," "tandem parking," and "open stall."